bolotnikov/gamedevland/docs/tower-defense.md

 }
 ```

-If we found the tile ID at a given position, we can draw it:
+If we've found the tile ID at a given position, we can draw it:

 ``` javascript